 How are courses delivered?

 Courses are delivered online through ACUE’s customized instance of Instructure’s Canvas Learning Management System.
-Course-takers also attend a 1.5-hour synchronous virtual course launch and engage in a 1-hour synchronous facilitated summary discussion conducted via the Zoom videoconferencing platform.
+Course-takers also attend a 1.25-hour synchronous virtual facilitated course launch conducted via the Zoom videoconferencing platform.

 What are the basic technical requirements?